Welcome to Flanagan

 Things to remember:

-Please do not hesitate to read your child a range of texts as this not only can effectively expose them to various text types but can also successfully model reading to them.
+Please continue to read your child a range of texts as this not only exposes them to various text types but you are an import role model for reading.

 Talk with your child about which are words, pictures and letters.
 Children need to be taught the difference between these.